 Thank you for exploring the possibility of becoming involved in the Regulation of Emotion in Anxiety and Depression Lab!
 The success of this laboratory depends heavily upon the involvement of bright and motivated post-bacs, graduate students, and post-doctoral fellows.
-Read more below for information on how to apply.
+Read more below for information.

 Graduate Students & Post-Bacs